fsprojects/.github/README.md

 ## Onboarding process

-After you add an issue to request moving to "fsprojects"

-1. We make you a temporary owner of the (otherwise empty) https://github.com/fsprojects-transfer/ organization
+If you are a member of the "fsprojects" organization you can create repos here and transfer repos in.
-2. You  transfer ownership to https://github.com/fsprojects-transfer/ using GitHub's "transfer project" feature.
-3. We then complete the transfer to https://github.com/fsprojects.

-You remain admin on the project and are expected to continue to respond to issues and make new releases.
+After transfer you remain admin on the project and are expected to continue to respond to issues and make new releases.

-GitHub implicitly redirects accesses to your repo (though not to the old URL of the gh-pages of your repo).
+After transfer GitHub implicitly redirects accesses to your repo (though not to the old URL of the gh-pages of your repo).
 Issues and/or wiki are transferred.

 After that, the following are normal:

-* A section gets added to the README.md like [this one](https://github.com/fsprojects/FSharp.Compatibility#maintainers)
+* A section gets added to the README.md like [this one](https://github.com/fsprojects/FSharp.Compatibility#maintainers), or please add it yourself

 * You may get help with continuous integration and/or cross-platform builds for the repo.